DIRECTOR: Jeff Maher

-Looking at the title and the poster for Bed Of The Dead.
-You could be mistaken for thinking that you're about to watch a horror parody of a human-chomping antique bed.
-I went into this movie myself with the impression that I was about to witness a cheesy, low-budget, horror comedy.
-I think the reason I enjoyed Bed Of The Dead so much was that it wasn't that at all.
-This is played entirely straight.
+Looking at that title and poster art for Bed Of The Dead.
+You could be forgiven and mistaken for thinking that you're about to witness a horror parody of some human-chomping antique bed.
+I went into this movie myself with the impression that I was about to sit through a cheesy, low-budget, horror comedy.
+I think that the reason I enjoyed Bed Of The Dead so much was that it wasn't that at all.
+This story is played entirely straight.
 This is gruesome, bloody, and violent.
-Not once was this played for comedic effect.
+Not once was this played for comedic effect?

 What Bed Of The Dead gets right first and foremost is that this movie gets straight to the horror and never stops.
 From about ten minutes into the movie, the shit hits the fan, and it never slows down for a breather.
 To call this boring would be an injustice.
 You may be able to find thirty things wrong with it but being slow-moving isn't one of them.
 I have to hand it to the writer and director for at least making an entertaining horror film even if the concept could have been a complete misfire.